-This morning continues the journey by road to Bukhara.
+This morning continue the journey by road to Bukhara.
 En route, visit Gijduvan town which is a centre of famous handmade ceramics.
 Here you will see the fascinating process of making these ceramics as well as witnessing local life in this small town.

-Arrive in Bukhara this afternoon and check into your hotel, where you will have the remainder of the day at leisure.
+Arrive in Bukhara this afternoon and remainder of the day is at leisure.